 Eco-friendly fashion brands from Europe should rely on eco-friendly clothing suppliers from Europe.

-With that in mind, you‘d be happy to find that FUSH˚ has two factories in Serbia.
+With that in mind, you‘d be happy to find that FUSH˚, as a European clothing manufacturer, has two factories in Serbia.
 One in Belgrade and one in Oraovica.
 There‘s something sustainable about each of those clothing factories.
 Both can manufacture on-demand clothing, which is one very sustainable trend in the industry you should follow.

 Don’t forget that clothes with the Made-in-Europe label have a better selling potential.
 That’s why working with us as a custom clothing manufacturer will further help your brand to stand out positively.